-US Fiber Map is the most popular technology used in a Land Area Network (LAN), overtaking DSL for low cost and versatility.
+US Fiber is the a popular way to connect sites in an existing Ethernet-based LAN service.
+Ethernet has essentially replaced DSL for low cost and versatility.
 It can be utilized by residences and businesses of all sizes.
-While DSL lines have always been shared, US Fiber Map transmissions can be shared (repeated) or dedicated through switches, packet technologies, and other protocols.
+While DSL lines have always been shared, US Fiber transmissions can be shared (repeated) or dedicated through switches, packet technologies, and other protocols.

 US Fiber lines originally stemmed out of coaxial cables, but technology has allowed US Fiber cables to adapt and change to accept more bandwidth than coaxial cables can supply.
 Now, we find even the largest companies utilizing US Fiber technologies to connect to their Wide Area Networks (WANs).
 Packet technologies are allowing WANs to be comprised entirely of inexpensive, widely installed US Fiber cables.
 Laying and burying thick, expensive new cables is now only a concern for data centers and prominent cloud servers.

 Since US Fiber cables are not buried they can easily be upgraded to accept the latest packet technologies and even wireless transmissions.
 The latest cables are twisted pairs of wires that can not only accept higher transmission speeds, but can accept the latest packet technologies like Multiprotocol Label Switching (MPLS).
 This means that a business can have dedicated, secure data and voice transmissions though a shared US Fiber network, saving even more money.
 As technologies change, US Fiber cables can either accept them, or be replaced by cables that can accept them, at a minimal cost.